 Magenta Therapeutics, Inc. is a biotechnology company previously focused on improving stem cell transplantation.
 Our drug development pipeline included multiple clinical and preclinical product candidates that were designed to improve stem cell transplant.
 Our MGTA-117 product candidate was designed as an antibody drug conjugate, or ADC, to deplete CD117-expressing stem cells in the bone marrow in order to make room for subsequently transplanted stem cells or ex vivo gene therapy products.
-Our second targeted conditioning product candidate, MGTA-45 (formally known as CD45-ADC), was an ADC designed to selectively target and deplete both stem cells and immune cells and was intended to replace the use of chemotherapy-based conditioning prior to stem cell transplant in patients with blood cancers and autoimmune diseases.
+Our second targeted conditioning product candidate, MGTA-45 (formerly known as CD45-ADC), was an ADC designed to selectively target and deplete both stem cells and immune cells and was intended to replace the use of chemotherapy-based conditioning prior to stem cell transplant in patients with blood cancers and autoimmune diseases.
 Lastly, our MGTA-145 product candidate, in combination with plerixafor, was designed to improve the stem cell mobilization process by which stem cells are mobilized out of the bone marrow and into the bloodstream to facilitate their collection for subsequent transplant back into the body.

-In January 2023, we voluntarily paused dosing in our MGTA-117 Phase 1/2 clinical trial for MGTA-117 in patients with relapsed/refractory acute myeloid leukemia, or AML, and myelodysplastic syndromes, or MDS, after the last participant dosed in Cohort 3 in the clinical trial experienced a Grade 5 serious adverse event, or SAE, (respiratory failure and cardiac arrest resulting in death) deemed to be possibly related to MGTA-117.
-This safety event was reported to the FDA as the study's third safety event which is of a type referred to as a "Suspected, Unexpected, Serious Adverse Reaction," or SUSAR.
+In January 2023, we voluntarily paused dosing in our Phase 1/2 clinical trial for MGTA-117 in patients with relapsed/refractory acute myeloid leukemia, or AML, and myelodysplastic syndromes, or MDS, after the last participant dosed in Cohort 3 in the clinical trial experienced a Grade 5 serious adverse event (respiratory failure and cardiac arrest resulting in death) deemed to be possibly related to MGTA-117.
+This safety event was reported to the U.S. Food and Drug Administration, or FDA, as the study's third safety event that is of a type referred to as a "Suspected, Unexpected, Serious Adverse Reaction."
 The FDA subsequently placed the study on partial clinical hold in February 2023.

-In February 2023, after a review of Magenta's programs, resources and capabilities, including anticipated costs and timelines, we announced the decision to halt further development of our programs.
+In February 2023, after a review of our programs, resources and capabilities, including anticipated costs and timelines, we announced the decision to halt further development of our programs.
 Specifically, we discontinued the MGTA-117 Phase 1/2 clinical trial in patients with AML and MDS.
 We discontinued the MGTA-145 Phase 2 stem cell mobilization clinical trial in patients with sickle cell disease, or SCD.
-Lastly, we stopped incurring certain costs relating to MGTA-45, including manufacturing and costs relating to certain other activities that were intended to support an investigative new drug application, or IND, for MGTA-45 (previously named CD45-ADC).
+Lastly, we stopped incurring certain costs relating to MGTA-45, including manufacturing and costs relating to certain other activities that were intended to support an investigative new drug application, or IND, for MGTA-45.
 As a result of these decisions, we conducted a corporate restructuring that resulted in a reduction in our workforce by 84%.

 Coinciding with the decisions related to our programs and across the portfolio, we announced that we intended to conduct a comprehensive review of strategic alternatives for us and our assets.
-As part of our strategic review process, we focused on potential strategic alternatives that include, without limitation, an acquisition, merger, business combination or other transaction, as well as strategic transactions regarding our product candidates and related assets, including, without limitation, licensing transactions and asset sales.
-In April 2023, we sold certain assets, including intellectual property, related to our product candidates MGTA-45, MGTA-145 and the CD117 antibodies including the clinical antibody that was used with MGTA-117, and we are continuing to explore strategic alternatives related to our other assets.
+As part of our strategic review process, we focused on potential strategic alternatives that included, without limitation, an acquisition, merger, business combination or other transaction, as well as strategic transactions regarding our product candidates and related assets, including, without limitation, licensing transactions and asset sales.
+In April 2023, we sold certain assets, including intellectual property, related to our product candidates MGTA-45, MGTA-145 and the CD117 antibodies, including the clinical antibody that was used with MGTA-117, and we continue to divest and explore strategic alternatives with respect to data, technology and intellectual property rights related to our legacy business that are not in active development and which we do not consider material.